pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 # API Curation (alpha)

-This topic describes how you can use API Curation to expose several standalone APIs as one API for API Auto Registration.
+This topic tells you how to use API Curation to expose several standalone APIs as one API for API Auto Registration.

 > **Caution** The API Curation feature is in alpha and is intended for evaluation and test purposes